santiago-gilz/aws-sqs-ws/README.md

 npm run getQueueAttributes
 ~~~

-After running the previous command, you'll see a property called **ApproximateNumberOfMessages**.
+After running the previous commands, you'll see a property called **ApproximateNumberOfMessages**.
 If its value is 1, it means there's one message waiting in the queue.
 You can also verify this information by checking the queue details on the Amazon SQS console.

 ~~~JSON
 {